-- For series contaminated by outliers, the SV-t and GAS-t models outperform their competitors. - Even when the true DGP has two regimes, a very large sample size is required for the MSGARCH model to emerge as a competitive alternative. - Since volatility is relevant beyond finance, researchers and practitioners in other fields (such as those working on wind speed, electricity demand, temperature variability, and others) can also benefit from these findings. - GAS-t and SV-t should serve as new benchmarks for developing robust-to-outliers procedures. - Further details are available in Trucíos and Marques (2025).
+- For series contaminated by outliers, the SV-t and GAS-t models outperform their competitors. - Even when the true DGP has two regimes, a very large sample size is required for the MSGARCH model to emerge as a competitive alternative. - Since volatility is relevant beyond finance, researchers and practitioners in other fields (such as those working on wind speed, electricity demand, temperature variability, and others) can also benefit from these findings. - GAS-t and SV-t should serve as new benchmarks for developing robust-to-outliers procedures. - This work highlights that a deep understanding of the models is more important than simply running "horse races" or relying on computational power, underscoring the crucial role of well-trained specialists in statistics and data science over untrained users.